simonbasle/blog_source/content/post/reactor-runLengthEncoding.md

 The challenge here is to perform it in a Reactive way using Reactor operators.
 Let's jump in!

+_[update 2018-03-13](/2018/03/reactive-runlength-encoding/#preventing-errors-cutting-the-last-run-short): Found a few shortcomings of the first implementation and added two new sections that present alternatives._

 <!--more-->

 For the reactive version, we'll assume that our input is simply a `Flux<T>` in which some elements can be repeated consecutively.